-Trap-Neuter-Return, or TNR, is the most humane and effective method known for managing free-living cats in urban areas.
-In TNR programs, cats are trapped, desexed, vaccinated and then returned to their outdoor homes.
+Community Cat Program (CCP) is the most humane and effective method known for managing free-living cats in urban areas.
+In CCPs, cats are captured, desexed, vaccinated, microchipped and treated for parasites and then returned to their outdoor homes.
 Caretakers provide food and shelter and monitor the cats.
 When foster or permanent homes are available, young kittens and friendly adults are removed and placed for adoption.

 In many municipal animal facilities and shelters, healthy stray cats that are poorly socialised to people are euthanased, and others are euthanased because there are simply insufficient available homes for cats.

-Cat diversion programs, also known as return to field (RTF) and shelter-neuter and return (SNR) are where healthy stray cats that are brought to shelters, but are unlikely to be adopted, are desexed and returned to their home location where they were found.
+In a Community Cat Program, healthy stray cats that are brought to shelters, but are unlikely to be adopted, are desexed and returned to their home location where they were found.
 These cats are healthy, and are getting food and shelter from people who may, or may not, consider themselves owners.